-- 2. Operations at airports, public transportation or other spaces where persons in transit are able to practice social distancing. - 3.
+- 1. A gathering consisting only of members of a single family or household. - 2.
+Operations at airports, public transportation or other spaces where persons in transit are able to practice social distancing. - 3.
 Operations at essential businesses or reopened businesses and where the other requirements set forth in the Order are followed.